-Yes, a luxury treehouse resort experience is a thing, and you’ll find it among the 18 cottages at Connecticut’s Winvian Farm.
-Think king-sized bed, gas fireplace, steam shower, jetted soaking tub and a full bar.
+Just as luxury camping is a thing, so is a luxury treehouse resort experience, and you’ll find it among the 18 cottages at Connecticut’s Winvian Farm.
+Think king-sized bed, gas fireplace, steam shower, jetted soaking tub, and a full bar.
 This treehouse vacation is geared for couples as a romantic getaway but also suits a small family looking for a splurge 35 feet above the forest floor.
-Stroll the organic gardens, splash in the pool, or ride the resort’s cruiser bikes into town.
-Don’t miss the resort’s spa treatments and dinner at the five-diamond restaurant.

 SUN AND SAND: 20 Best New England Beaches for Families